o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-cli/creating-windows.md

     The `-m` is a recommended build tool optimization.
 It tells the Microsoft compiler (MSVC) to use multiple threads during compilation to speed up build times.

-1. When the build is complete, you can find the project binaries in the project directory under `build/windows_vs2019/bin/profile`.
+1. When the build is complete, you can find the project binaries in the project directory under `build/windows/bin/profile`.
 To verify that the project is ready to use, run O3DE Editor by doing one of the following:

     * If you set up your engine as a [source engine](/docs/welcome-guide/setup/setup-from-github/building-windows/#build-the-engine), run the Editor from the project build directory.

         ```cmd
-        build\windows_vs2019\bin\profile\Editor.exe
+        build\windows\bin\profile\Editor.exe
         ```

         {{< note >}}